North Strand: Location and access

 The area is physically bounded by the River Tolka to the north and the railway tracks to the east.
 North Strand is considered to extend to the Five Lamps junction to the south, and to neighbouring Ballybough to the northwest.
 It lies within two postal districts, Dublin 1 and Dublin 3.

-The area is bisected from the south-west to northeast by the North Strand Road, which serves as a main arterial route for traffic to and from the city centre and Malahide, Howth and the M50.
+The area is bisected from the south-west to the northeast by the North Strand Road, which serves as a main arterial route for traffic to and from the city centre and Malahide, Howth and the M50.
 This road was at one time coastal, before the expansion of Dublin's docklands to the east.
-The East Wall was constructed to provide access to deeper water for ships, but it also enabled reclamation of the land east of North Strand road and the expansion of Dublin City to the northeast.
+The East Wall was constructed to provide access to deeper water for ships, but it also enabled the reclamation of the land east of North Strand Road and the expansion of Dublin City to the northeast.

 It is also bisected by the Royal Canal.
 The Royal Canal and the North Strand Road cross each other at Newcomen Bridge, which is the first lock on the canal.
 As shown in John Roque's map of Dublin in 1756, the development of the Royal Canal was complete in Dublin before any significant development occurred in North Strand.
 This 1836 map of Dublin, shows the North Strand / Ballybough area to be one of the first areas of Dublin City to extend beyond the canal boundaries.

-Amenities and Facilities
+Amenities and facilities

 Marino College of Further Education is on North Strand itself, near the Five Lamps.
 A memorial garden for the bombing of North Strand is located on the college grounds.
 On the same side of the road, a recycling centre is available on Shamrock Terrace.

 On the opposite side of North Strand is a HSE Health centre.
 Closer to the Royal Canal, Charleville Mall public library is just off the main road, and is located beside St Agatha's Catholic Church.
 A linear park also follows the Royal Canal to connect North Strand to the Docklands.

 On the north side of the canal, the historical Mud Island site is used as a community garden.
 Further North along the strand is North Strand Church and St. Columba's National School.
 Closer again to Fairview Park is a Dublin Fire Brigade fire station.